Chasers: Plot

 They stay for the night in a motel while their van is being repaired.
-They converse and bond in a diner where it is revealed that Rock is divorced from his wife and estranged from his son, and Toni had first gone AWOL to visit her delinquent, drug-addicted brother in a hospital.
-When the authorities attempted to arrest her, she resisted and made more attempts to escape, leading to her current sentence.
-Her brother died while she was in prison.
-This makes them see her in a new light and understand the motivations behind her actions.
+They converse and bond in a diner, where it is revealed that Rock is divorced from his wife and estranged from his son, and Toni had first gone AWOL to visit her delinquent, drug-addicted brother in a hospital.
+When the authorities attempted to arrest her, she resisted and made more attempts to escape, leading to her current sentence; her brother died while she was in prison.
+This makes Eddie and Rock see her in a new light and understand the motivations behind her actions.
 Later in the night, Eddie finds out that Howard has taken all the money as well as the new car Eddie was planning to buy.
 He calls Howard, who says he was tired of being used, but says if Eddie answers a riddle he will turn around: "How do you talk to the fish?", which Eddie cannot answer.
 Unbeknownst to them, Toni listens to their conversation on another receiver, and realizes he embezzled $150,000 from the Navy.
-Distressed, he gets drunk.
+Distressed, Eddie gets drunk.
 When he returns to the motel, Toni seduces him, and the two have sex.

-Next morning, Eddie wakes up and sees Toni run away.
-She steals the car of the man who picked her up (director Dennis Hopper in a cameo).
+Next morning, Eddie wakes up and sees Toni has run away.
+She steals the car of the man who picked her up.
 While giving her chase, Eddie and Rock's van accidentally climbs up an artificial volcano in an amusement park and falls down but they both escape unhurt.
 They catch up with Toni only to discover that her brother's funeral is soon and she is running away with the intention of being present there.
 Frustrated with the situation, Rock and Eddie have a fistfight.
 The three then go to a bar, where Toni apologizes to Eddie for fleeing that morning and mentions "Drop them a line", answering Howard's riddle, revealing she had accidentally listened in on the conversation; she then brokers a reconciliation between Eddie and Rock.
 They journey to their base and hand Toni over.

 Eddie realizes that he is in love with Toni and wants to rescue her.
 Rock is of agreement.
 When Toni is being transported to the prison to begin her sentence, Eddie and Rock sabotage the van in the same way as she had sabotaged their van earlier.
-Eddie impersonates a tow truck driver and takes the van away with Toni inside, while the navy guards were outside the truck.
+Eddie impersonates a tow truck driver and takes the van away with Toni inside, while the Navy guards are outside the truck.

 In the epilogue set one year later, Eddie and Toni are living it up "somewhere south of the border," and Rock, now retired from the Navy, has begun a relationship with a waitress he met at the diner before.